 5. The Shop Forward

 I first discovered The Shop Forward when buying a friend a gift.
-I bought her a custom tote bag which listed four of her favorite things.
+I bought her a custom tote bag that listed four of her favorite things.
 I decided upon yoga, dark chocolate, wine, and green beauty.

 They also sell T-shirts and tanks.